stefan-baumann/CardsAgainstHumanityOnline/README.md

 # CardsAgainstHumanityOnline
 This is a web-based online multiplayer version of the card game 'Cards Against Humanity' which you can play together with your friends.
 This started due to me not liking how http://pretendyoure.xyz forces all players to stay connected and does not really allow long-term game sessions with long breaks.

 <p><b>This game is still under development - most of the pages of the website are already created and it is possible to create and join games but it is not yet possible to actually play it unfortunately.
-But it will probably be playable soon.</b></p>
+But it will probably be playable soon because at the time of writing this, I am less than 24 hours into the development process and already have finished quite a lot of the work that has to be done and if I can just remotely keep up with the current pace the whole game will be finished in no time.</b></p>

 ### Some technical notes
 <p>Please bear in mind that this is the first web app I have ever developed - I had not even tried anything remotely similar to this in my whole development career.
 Actually I do not even posess good web development skills and miss everything but the most important basics in html, js and css which might actually be a good thing as this means that I do not use a single JS framework, a node.js server or something like that which would only make the server use more commputing power & ram and heavily increase page size and loading time, therefore making your experience worse by heavily increasing load times and the used bandwidth.</p>